nasa-gibs/worldview/config/default/common/config/metadata/layers/amsr2/AMSRU2_Total_Precipitable_Water_Day.md

-The Total Precipitable Water (Day, Near Real-Time) layer displays precipitable water totals over the ocean in millimeters (mm).
+The Total Precipitable Water (Day) layer displays precipitable water totals over the ocean in millimeters (mm).

 The Advanced Microwave Scanning Radiometer 2 (AMSR2) instrument on the Global Change Observation Mission - Water 1 (GCOM-W1) provides global passive microwave measurements of terrestrial, oceanic, and atmospheric parameters for the investigation of global water and energy cycles.
 The GCOM-W1 NRT AMSR2 Unified Global Swath Surface Precipitation GSFC Profiling Algorithm is a swath product containing global rain rate and type, calculated by the GPROF 2017 V2R rainfall retrieval algorithm using resampled NRT Level-1R data provided by JAXA.
 This is the same algorithm that generates the corresponding standard science products in the AMSR SIPS.